-- We recommend you to take a peek at our list of 25 best tower defence games for iPhone and iPad (iOS).
+- We recommend you take a peek at our list of 25 best tower defence games for iPhone and iPad (iOS).

 Its simple, massively multiplayer, every-person-for-themselves gameplay started a wave of imitators and alternatives, and thus the informal .io genre was born.

 More recent examples have folded in all manner of influences from other genres, from battle royale (which seemed to develop in tandem) to whatever other genre was the flavour of the month.

 Have we missed your favourite .io game for iPhone off this list?
 Let us know in the comments below.

 Original list by Jupiter Hadley, updated by PocketGamer staff

 Slither.io is a simple game but one that seems to be very popular!
 This .io game for iPhone and Android is very straightforward, you get to be a long, wiggling worm, moving around a world of dots and other worms.
 You can eat the dots to grow bigger, making yourself slither along and grow.
 As you grow bigger, you have the ability to cut off other worms to destroy them, into a pile of dots, that you can then continue to consume and grow with.
 Don't miss out on our slither.io redeem code list!

 Brutal.io is a 2D, physics-based game where you play as a small car with a massive, spiked ball attached to it.
 This ball can be swung left and right as you drive, smashing into players and destroying their cars.
 You can also fling your ball out, getting rid of it until you click to retrieve it.
 Brutal has turrets that steal your energy and is a pretty fun physics-based game!